-The foregoing discussion is not a complete description of the federal income tax aspects of awards granted under the FNF omnibus plan.
+The foregoing discussion is not a complete description of the federal income tax aspects of awards granted under the Amended Plan.
 In addition, administrative and judicial interpretations of the application of the federal income tax laws are subject to change.
 Furthermore, the foregoing discussion does not address state or local tax consequences.